upadhyayaniket29/VaultX/README.md

   <h3 align="center">VaultX</h3>

   <p align="center">
-    VaultX is a complete cryptocurrency portfolio built using React Js and Tailwind CSS.
+    VaultX is a complete cryptocurrency listing app built using React.js and styled with Tailwind CSS.

     <br />